Where to buy your camping gear

 The popularity of camping in recent years means there’s now a multitude of retail outlets fighting for your hard-earned pounds and pennies.

-As well as traditional High Street shops and out of town superstores, there are a number of retailers operating online, so it’s a really competitive marketplace out there.
+As well as traditional High Street shops, independent retailers and out of town superstores, there are a number of retailers operating online, so it’s a really competitive marketplace out there.

 Our advice is to do your own research into the sort of tent and accessories that best meet your individual needs and then shop around for a competitive price - but bear in mind that the cheapest deal isn’t always your best bet.

-Over the last decade we’ve seen huge growth in the outdoor superstores like Go Outdoors and Decathlon – often based on retail parks and carrying a huge range of tents and accessories from a wide range of manufacturers.
+Over the last decade we’ve seen huge growth in the outdoor superstores like Go Outdoors and Decathlon – often based on retail parks and carrying a huge range of tents and accessories from a wide range of manufacturers at discount prices.
 Visit any of these retailers and as well as being able to touch and feel the products, you should also be able to sound out staff for help and advice.

 The internet has extended the buying options open to would-be campers dramatically, but unless you know exactly what you are looking for, we’d advise a little caution before diving in with both feet.